 This DIY technique allows anyone to create perfect chalkboard lettering!

 I love chalkboard art, but free handing lettering drives me crazy.
-I’m an impatient perfectionist, and I’ve discovered a way to (quickly) get pretty chalkboard lettering every time…
+I am an impatient perfectionist, and I have discovered a way to quickly create pretty chalkboard lettering every time…

 - Print out lettering for your chalkboard.